 John N. Cobb

-NOAA Ship John N. Cobb was NOAA's oldest research vessel.
-It was built in 1950 with a wooden hull, along the lines of Pacific trawler designs of that time.
+John N. Cobb was the oldest commissioned research ship in the NOAA fleet.
+It was built in 1950 with a wooden hull, similar to the Pacific trawler designs of that time.
 The ship was named after John N. Cobb, an early fisheries researcher and the first dean of the University of Washington School of Fisheries.